The vaccines work against severe disease. Here's why boosters are still a good idea

 "We definitely need to give this to everyone if we want to prevent omicron from spreading like wildfire — or at least, curtail its spread," Garcia Beltran adds.

-3. I got my primary dose four months ago and was told to wait until six months.
+3. I got my primary dose four months ago and was told to wait until six months for a booster.
 Do I have to wait, or can I get a booster now?

-Officially, adults are eligible for a booster two months after the J&J vaccine and six months after Pfizer or Moderna.
+Officially, adults are eligible for a booster two months after the J&J vaccine and six months after your second dose of Pfizer or Moderna.
 Right now, that's still the official recommendation.

-However, because two shots provides such little protection against an infection with omicron, doctors and scientists are shifting their recommendation a bit about the timing of the booster after the mRNA vaccines.
+However, because two shots provide such little protection against an infection with omicron, doctors and scientists are shifting their recommendation a bit about the timing of the booster after the mRNA vaccines.

 "In the setting of a new variant — and wanting a higher degree of protection for the holidays, then I do think that clinical judgment could involve boosting a bit earlier," says Dr. Daniel Barouch, who runs the Center for Virology and Vaccine Research at Beth Israel Deaconess Medical Center in Boston.

-The original six month recommendation is based on "the ideal spacing between three-dose vaccine regimens," Dr. Monica Gandhi, who's an infectious disease specialist at the University of California, San Francisco, in an email to NPR.
+The original six-month recommendation is based on "the ideal spacing between three-dose vaccine regimens," Dr. Monica Gandhi, who's an infectious disease specialist at the University of California, San Francisco, said in an email to NPR.
 "Zero, one and six months is what we use for so many three-dose vaccines."

 But with omicron about to surge, she says, getting a boost in antibodies earlier might be worth it.